Mangrove Snapper a Saltwater Gamefish

 by Captain Gina

 One of our fondest memories lies in the photo and video you see on this page.
 Taking our children fishing from an early age was a given.
 Any time dad had a day open these girls were tugging on our shirttails to make sure we were up and out the door early.
-Savannah and Mekenzie knew once summer came around we would be doing Sebastian Inlet fishing trips in the shallow water.
+Savannah and Mekenzie knew once summer came around we would be going to Sebastian where we fished for snook in the blue green waters.
 Our girls loved going to Sebastian for the day.
-As young children, they could get out of the boat to fish, swim and play in the tide pool, and we even catch a few waves.
+As young children, they could get out of the boat to fish, swim and play in the tide pool, and even catch a few waves.

 This particular day we caught mangrove snapper one after another.
 The girls couldn’t get them in the boat fast enough!
 The pure joy and excitement you see are all that was needed to fill their love tank.